Sina-Hgs/currency-lookout/README.md

 # CURRENCY LOOKOUT REACT APP

+_THE APP ISN'T CURRENTLY WORKING PROPERLY BECAUSE THE API HAS BECOME MONETIZED, I'M WORKING ON A NEW VERSION RIGHT NOW WITH A NEW API_

 A fully functional & responsive progressive-web-app for currency rates charts & currency conversion calculation.

 See the project at: